Karma Collection

 Hinduism

 In Hinduism, karma is linked to the cycle of birth, death, and rebirth (samsara).
-Good deeds and righteous living accumulate positive karma, which can lead to favorable rebirths and spiritual progress, whereas bad deeds generate negative karma, resulting in less favorable conditions in future lives.
-The ultimate goal is to achieve moksha, or liberation from the cycle of samsara, by purifying one’s karma through righteous living and spiritual practice.
+Good deeds and righteous living accumulate positive karma.
+This can lead to favorable rebirths and spiritual progress.
+Bad deeds generate negative karma.
+This results in less favorable conditions in future lives.
+The ultimate goal is achieving moksha.
+Moksha is liberation from the cycle of samsara.
+One attains this by purifying their karma through righteous living and spiritual practice.

 Buddhism